A dynamic Bayesian Markov model for health economic evaluations of interventions in infectious disease: Methods

 The models are run on a Dell Latitude E6320 (Intel Core i5-2520M, 2x4GB DDR3 RAM, 500GB SATA HDD (2.5", 7200rpm)).
 The computation times are 4,480.19 seconds (around 1 hour 15 minutes) and 6,587.67~seconds (around 1 hour 50 minutes) for the dODE and BODE, respectively.
 Interestingly, the BMM runs much faster in \texttt{JAGS} (149.81~seconds) than in \texttt{WinBUGS} (449.42~seconds).
 This difference is perhaps due to the way in which the two programmes handle logical nodes, which are instrumental to defining the state allocation algorithm (see (\ref{allocation})).
 All run times include model calibration which considerably increases the computational effort in the ODE systems, but not for the BMM.
-Convergence is sufficiently achieved with a Potential Scale Reduction $\hat{R}<1.1$ in all model parameters \cite{Gelman}, and there are no issues with autocorrelation.
 The relevant model codes are presented in Appendix~\ref{Rcode}.

+As discussed in Section \ref{methodology}, identifiability could also become an issue when the posteriors of $\beta$ and $\omega$ are multimodal, which may happen if certain parameter combinations are more likely to favour the data on partner acquisition rates and STI transmission probabilities.
+As a consequence, the sampling algorithm could get stuck in one of the local modes, resulting in biased summary statistics.
+We generate different initial values for each Markov chain to reduce the risk that parts of the posterior distribution are not visited when producing the relevant samples.
+In addition, we evaluate whether the two chains show proper mixing through trace plots.